Weight gain during pregnancy: what to check?

 • Drink enough water;

-• Limit consumption of processed, sugar-rich foods.
+• Limit consumption of processed and sugar-rich foods.

 Pregnancy weight gain FAQ